gdaigle/TCP-File-Transfer/README.md

 The server will either send the client<br>
 #### 1). http error 404 file not found
 #### 2). http 200 OK
-If the server sends the 200 OK response the server will also open the
+If the server sends the 200 OK response the server will also open the file and read the file bytes and send the bytes to the client<br>
+The client will receive the bytes and write them to a file named output.